 2. East-Facing Windows Are The Best for Pothos

-You might be wondering why east-facing windows are the best for pothos?
+You might be wondering why east-facing windows are the best for Pothos.

-Well, that is because east-facing windows get very smooth and tender sunlight in the morning.
+That is because east-facing windows get very smooth and tender sunlight in the morning.

 Also, the intensity of light is very moderate throughout the day.
 A perfect fit for Pothos!